ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}

-In the following cell, implement feature selection or feature weighting following the requirements described above, and return the results in `X_trans`:
+In the following cell and additional code cells that you add, implement feature selection or feature weighting following the requirements described above, and return the results in `X_trans`:

 * If you use feature selection, `X_trans` should have all of the rows of `X`, but only a subset of its columns.
 You should create a variable `feat_inc` which is a list of all of the features you want to include in the model.
 * If you use feature weighting, `X_trans` should have the same dimensions of `X`, but instead of each column being in the range 0-1, each column will be scaled according to its importance (more important features will be scaled up, less important features will be scaled down).
 You should create a variable `feat_wt` which has a weight for every feature in `X`.
 Then, you'll multiply `X` by `feat_wt` to get `X_trans`.